RojanSapkota/OMI-Plugins/README.md

 ## Omi Agent Plugin

-Omi Agent is a community-built plugin that lets your Omi device listen for trigger phrases like **“Hey Omi”**, understand your question, and respond naturally.
+Omi Agent is a community-built plugin that lets your Omi device listen for trigger phrases like **“Omi”**, understand your question, and respond naturally.

 This plugin uses a simple webhook to process voice input and send replies through Omi notifications, giving you a hands-free conversational experience.

 ### How it works

 1. Omi streams real-time speech to your webhook endpoint.
-2. The plugin detects trigger phrases such as **“Hey Omi”**.
+2. The plugin detects trigger phrases such as **“Omi”**.
 3. The spoken question is transcribed and sent for processing.
 4. A short, relevant reply is generated and sent back to Omi.